Phoenix Health Movement on BBC London

 Who We Are

-Phoenix Health Movement CIC is a community-driven organisation dedicated to addressing health inequalities affecting Black women and other marginalised communities.
+Phoenix Health Movement CIC is a community-driven organisation dedicated to addressing health inequities affecting Black women and other marginalised communities.
 We recognise that systemic barriers, stigma, and lack of culturally competent healthcare disproportionately impact these communities, leading to poorer health outcomes.

-Our mission is to challenge these disparities by providing accessible, evidence-based health information, advocating for policy change, and empowering individuals to make informed health decisions.
+We challenge these disparities by providing accessible, evidence-based health information, advocating for policy change, and empowering individuals to make informed health decisions.
 We are committed to ensuring that every person, regardless of race, gender, sexuality, or socio-economic status, has the tools and resources they need to achieve optimal health and well-being.

 Leadership team